Research

 Working Papers

-Political parties are ubiquitous features of political systems around the world, topping the lists for the largest and most powerful organizations in the world.
-Yet, political economy does not use organizational economics to build theories of parties, and organizational economics does not have any models tailored to the unique characteristics of political parties, as opposed to private profit-maximizing firms.
-In this work, I build an organizational economics style model of political parties, tracing through the emergence of the modern political party through an adapted theory of the firm lens that incorporates political-party-specific features.
+Political economy does not use organizational economics to build theories of parties, and organizational economics does not have any models tailored to the unique characteristics of political parties, as opposed to private profit-maximizing firms.
+In this work, I build an organizational economics style model of political parties, tracing through the emergence of the modern political party through an adapted theory of the firm lens.
 I show how party leadership can wield effective power even when the members that face their power can always depose them.
 I then use this model to inspire a reduced-form for a multi-party model of coalition formation.
 I show how having an ``organizational" conception of political party-coalitions changes the logic of ideological conditions which make parties strong, and what party systems can be stable.
-Finally, I use the empirical findings from the firm organizational performance literature to motivate an analysis of what these same empirical patterns of parties' organizational performance would mean for the macro behaviors of political systems over time.
 (New Draft Coming Soon!)

-Presentations: 2023 Asian School in Economic Theory (Econometric Society Summer School); 9th Workshop on Relational Contracts (Becker-Friedman Institute, University of Chicago); 2024 Society for the Advancement of Economic Theory (SAET) Conference; 2024 Midwest Political Science Association Conference (Scheduled, Session Organizer); 2024 Society for Institutional & Organizational Economics (Scheduled); GAMES 2024, the 7th World Congress of the Game Theory Society (Scheduled)
+Presented at: 2023 Asian School in Economic Theory; 9th Workshop on Relational Contracts; 2024 Society for the Advancement of Economic Theory (SAET) Conference; 2024 Midwest Political Science Association Conference (Session Organizer); 2024 Society for Institutional & Organizational Economics; GAMES 2024, the 7th World Congress of the Game Theory Society (Session Organizer); WUSTL Conference for Early Career Scholars in Theoretical Political Economy (Scheduled); University of Chicago Harris Political Economy Lunch (Scheduled); 2025 European Political Science Association Conference (Scheduled);

 Works in Progress